 - Note 2.- The coded route designator and the navigation specification name may be charted alongside the route in the plan view. - 1.3.3.2 Separate charts should be published only if the routes differ laterally or vertically.
 When operationally required, separate charts may be published for each sensor or for a combination of sensors. - 1.3.4 Chart notes.
 Additional procedure requirements shall be provided as chart notes.
-PBN items shall be separated out and published in a PBN requirements box on the plan view of the chart immediately below the chart identifier.
-The PBN requirements box shall include the identification of the navigation specification used in the procedure design, any navigation sensor limitations and any required functionalities that are described as options in the navigation specification, that is, not included in the core navigation specification as follows:
+PBN items shall be separated out and published in a PBN requirements box and shall include the identification of the navigation specification used in the procedure design, as well as any additional functionality that is optional within the navigation specification, but required for the specific procedure.
+Examples of possible combinations are detailed in Table III-5-1-1.
+When a limitation to the sensors allowed within the navigation specification exists, the sensor limitation shall also be identified within the PBN requirements box (e.g. GNSS required, GNSS or DME/DME/IRU required).